frankol/GoHeishaMon/README.md

-# Custom firmware for the Panasonic CZ-TAW1
+# Custom heishamon for the Panasonic Heat-Pumps

-This is an alternative firmware for RaspberryPi Zero W, an IoT adapter for the H-series heat pumps.
+This is an alternative version for RaspberryPi Zero W, an IoT adapter for the H-series heat pumps.
 It consists of:

 * a gateway written in Go that translates serial comms with the heat pump on the CN-CNT link to MQTT